christinamahmoud/christinamahmoud.github.io/_pages/research.md

 ## Key contributions

 - Unsplit AP schemes for hyperbolic systems with relaxation.
-- Relative-entropy analysis for relaxation systems: convergence to equilibrium.
+- Relative entropy analysis for asymptotic preserving schemes to the Jin & Xin model.
 - Hierarchy of relaxation-based hyperbolic models for two-phase flows.

 ## Research interests